openstack/watcher/doc/source/deploy/configuration.rst

     # The name of the driver used by oslo messaging (string value)
     #notifier_driver = messaging

-    # The name of a message executor, forexample: eventlet, blocking
+    # The name of a message executor, for example: eventlet, blocking
     # (string value)
     #executor = blocking